-Depositor Behavior and Institutional Trust: Evidence from the Freedman’s Bank and Trust
+Depositor Behavior and Institutional Trust: Evidence from the Freedman’s Savings Bank

 Date Written: October 1, 2018